microsoft/WhatTheHack/072-DataScienceInFabric/Student/Challenge-02.md

 ## Description

-The main tasks in this challenge consist in different pre-processing steps that are important for developing robust, efficient and reliable machine learning models, like for example:
+The main tasks in this challenge consist in different pre-processing steps that are important for developing robust, efficient and reliable machine learning models.
+You must ensure that you accomplish the following tasks during this challenge:
 1. Removing unnecessary columns from a dataset.
 It is the best practice that enhances model performance, improves interpretability & reduces complexity.
 2. Dropping rows with missing values ensure compatibility with a wide range of algorithms without needing additional imputation strategies.
 3. Handling duplicate rows is an essential step in data preparation because it ensures data quality.